broadinstitute/colab-repeat-finder/README.md

   /path/to/hg38.fa
 ```

-It takes 55 seconds and detects all repeats in the first 10Mb of chr1 that pass the following criteria:
+It takes 55 seconds and detects all 63,738 perfect repeats in the first 10Mb of chr1 that pass the following criteria:
 - spans at least 9bp from start to end
 - includes at least 3 perfect repeats of some motif
 - 2bp ≤ motif size ≤ 6bp